Year 7 and 8 benchmarks FAQs

 What if we are ineffective in some aspects of our programme?

-It is up to schools to determine and implement their development plan as a result of their self-review.
+It is up to schools to determine and use their development plan because of their self-review.
 If your self-review identifies areas that are ineffective in any subcategory, we would recommend these are the areas to prioritise in your action plan.

 Using the benchmarks